fergalriordan/software-dev-automator/README.md

 ### Project Overview

 This project is focused on the creation of a tool for the automation of web development.
-The end goal is to produce a program that can take a natural language prompt from the user outlining a set of instructions for a website.
-The program then queries the DeepSeek model through the DeepSeek API (using a free OpenRouter API key), instructing it to provide a JSON file containing all the necessary directories and code files for the website.
-The program then processes this JSON to generate the files in an output directory on the user's device.
+The end goal is to produce the following:

+Through a web front-end, the user inputs a natural language description of a website they wish to create.
+The back-end then takes this natural language request and inputs it (with additional context) to the DeepSeek API.
+The DeepSeek model then creates a JSON file detailing all the necessary directories and code files to fulfil the user's request.
+The program then creates these files and directories and uploads them to the site.
+The user can then download the files to test and fine-tune the code.

 ### API Key